 The friends of Scheig Center Gardens is an all-friend group dedicated to the preservation, sustainability and enhancement of the Gardens.
-The advisory committee meets monthly except in December to plan and direct the group’s activities in cooperation with Parks staff.
+The advisory committee meets the second Wednesday of every month at 2:00 p.m. at the Scheig Center except in December to plan and direct the group’s activities in cooperation with Parks staff.
 Interested individuals are welcome to attend these meetings.

-During the growing season, friends under the guidance of Park staff tend the Gardens, planting, weeding, pruning and updating the beds, shrubs and other features.
+During the growing season, Friends gather under the guidance of Park staff to tend the gardens, planting, weeding, pruning, and updating the beds, shrubs and other features every Tuesday from 9:00 a.m.-12:00 p.m. sharp.
 They also work hard to help keep invasive plant species at bay.
-While many of the volunteers are Master Gardeners, anyone who enjoys the company of fellow gardeners and who is willing to perform these tasks following the Parks’ plan is welcome and encouraged to join the friends.
+While many of the Friends are Master Gardeners, anyone who enjoys the company of fellow gardeners and who is willing to perform these tasks following the Parks’ plan is welcome and encouraged to join the Friends.

 THE FRIENDS BENEFIT FROM LOCAL GIRL SCOUT GOLD AWARD PROJECT